 The apparent confusion disappears when you take a closer look at the history of the term, “Scot” (and who doesn’t want to do that?).
 In earlier centuries, the word applied to various Gaelic peoples, notably those from Ireland.

-The abbey grounds include a museum, grammar school, guesthouse, shop, offices, library, and more.
-And, of course, a rather fine church.
+The abbey grounds include a museum, grammar school, guesthouse, apartments, a shop, offices, library, and more.
+The composer, Gustav Mahler, used to stay there with family on visits to Vienna.
+And, of course, the abbey also has its rather fine church.

 The original Romanesque church on this site enjoyed its consecration in 1200.
 Meanwhile, over in Mongolia, a fellow named Temüjin Borjigin had yet to assume the title of Genghis Khan.
 (So that’s the kind of age we’re dealing with here.)